Travel 6 minutes 29 May 2025

 The Ritz-Carlton, Hong Kong

-Serving as the backdrop for many Hollywood and local films alike, The Ritz-Carlton, Hong Kong is said to hold the title of tallest hotel in the world, soaring 490 metres above sea level.
-Occupying the upper 16 floors of the International Commerce Centre, this five-star gem offers unrivalled panoramic views, even on misty days.
+Serving as the backdrop for many Hollywood and local films alike, The Ritz-Carlton, Hong Kong is said to hold the title of tallest hotel in the world, soaring 490 meters above sea level.
+Occupying the upper 16 floors of the International Commerce Center, this five-star gem offers unrivalled panoramic views, even on misty days.
 Relax at the spa or take a dip in the pool overlooking the city skyline (Hero Image: © The Ritz-Carlton, Hong Kong).

 ting lung heen 天龍軒 char siu 叉燒.jpg

 When it’s time to eat, head to Tosca di Angelo, overseen by Sicilian chef Angelo Agliano, to indulge in housemade pastas and blue lobster dishes, reflecting Agliano's upbringing in catching and preparing fish with his father.
-Meanwhile, Tin Lung Heen, the hotel's two-MICHELIN-Starred eatery, offers refined Cantonese delicacies, including acclaimed dim sum, with stand-out dishes such as the honey-glazed Iberian pork char siu.
+Meanwhile, Tin Lung Heen, the hotel's Two-MICHELIN-Star eatery, offers refined Cantonese delicacies, including acclaimed dim sum, with stand-out dishes such as the honey-glazed Iberian pork char siu.
 (Right Photo: © Tin Lung Heen)

 Book The Ritz-Carlton, Hong Kong on the MICHELIN Guide →